$0.00 0

 Curt Schilling

 Like Bond and Clemens, Curt Schilling just dropped off the ballot this last cycle.
 He aged off the ballot with 58.6% of the vote.
-Unlike with Bonds and Clemens, though, the question with Schilling was never steroids.
+Unlike Bonds and Clemens, though, the question with Schilling was never steroids.
 It was his generally hostile nature and fringe politics.
 Miss the days when the Hall of Fame was just about the play on the field?
 Me too!

 Schilling finished his career with a 216-146 record with a 3.46 career ERA.
 His 79.5 WAR is 26th all-time among starting pitchers.
 Of those pitchers ahead of Schilling on the list, only Clemens isn’t already in the Hall of Fame.